-The proposed program is not linked to any current program offered by the Department of the Built Environment at UMES that is considered a low productivity program.
+The proposed program is linked to the Master's degree program in CTE offered by the Department of the Built Environment at UMES .
+This program is not considered a low productivity program.
 There is no need for fiscal redistribution to support the program.
+The proposed certificate will help funnel more students into the master's degree.